• Menu

 Deckers CO Plaza

-Strip plaza is Deckers, aka downtown.
+This strip plaza is Deckers’s downtown.

 Stephen Decker was one of the first people to officially plant himself in the area of Deckers.
 He originally constructed a general store in the late 1800s, taking advantage of the great land next to the South Platte River.
 Decker began to refer to the small settlement as Daffodil, and eventually also opened a saloon.

-Deckers didn’t grow rapidly in population but became a very popular spot to fly-fish on the river.
+Deckers didn’t grow rapidly in population but became a very popular spot to fly fish on the river.
 Stephen Decker took advantage of this fact as well as the proximity of the town to natural springs to create another business venture.
 He opened Deckers Mineral Springs and Resort to accommodate travelers through town.

 Main Attractions